 Walking daily will not only help you physically and build your heart but will reduce stress and clear your head.
 Want to make it even better?
 Walk outdoors.
 Find a local park or a hiking trail.
 Stanford University released a study in 2015 that indicated a 90-minute walk or hike in nature left people happier, relaxed and lowered their risk of depression.

 - Declutter your home.

 It will surprise you how much this one thing can work wonders to relax you.
 If the thought of a complete overhaul causes more stress, try it one project at a time.
 Start with your closet.
-Doing one project could motivate you to choose another and soon you will be living in a nicer, relaxed environment that you can enjoy.
+Doing one project could motivate you to choose another; soon, you will be living in an improved environment for you to enjoy.

 - Limit your social media, tech, and phone.